Welcome to HAM Company Portrait

 Hamburg Airport is the largest airport in northern Germany and a company with a real history and tradition.

-Aircraft have been taking off and landing in Fuhlsbüttel, Hamburg for more than 111 years – first airships, now planes.
+Aircraft have been taking off and landing in Fuhlsbüttel, Hamburg since 1911 – first airships, now planes.
 Hamburg Airport, the fifth-largest airport in Germany, is equipping itself with a modern infrastructure to face the challenges of aviation into the future.
 Here, at a glance, you will find the most important figures for the world’s oldest commercial airport.

 Hamburg Airport in figures